dstw/dstw.github.io/_posts/2025-05-29-bash-for-devops.markdown

 trap 'log "Script completed."'
 EXIT
 ```

+### Error and Exit Traps

+* Logs the line number on failure for easier debugging.
+* Confirms successful completion when the script ends.

 ---

-Lastly, what is this?

 ```bash
 main "$@"
 ```

+### Main Call

 This line calls the `main` function and passes **all command-line arguments** that were given to the script into it.

 In short: `main "$@"` = run `main()` with all script arguments, safely and cleanly.

-### Error and Exit Traps

-* Logs the line number on failure for easier debugging.
-* Confirms successful completion when the script ends.

 ---